-In some instances for minor works the Project Engineer may give consideration to a works permit in lieu of a Section 278 Agreement.
+In some instances, for minor works the Project Engineer may consider a minor works authorisation in lieu of a Section 278 Agreement.

-A Works Permit does not require the involvement of legal teams and is an agreement that is signed by the Developer and includes a list of Terms and Conditions.
-The County Council still requires the works permit to be supported by either a cash deposit or for there to be an appropriate bond secured to ensure that any costs which may arise to secure completion of the road works are met.
+A minor works authorisation does not require the involvement of legal teams and is an agreement that is signed by the Developer and includes a list of Terms and Conditions.
+The deposit or for there to be an appropriate bond secured to ensure that any costs which may arise to secure completion of the road works are met.